material-components/material-components-web/docs/codelabs/building-beautiful-sites/docsite/1-setup.md

 ## Install the project’s dependencies

-From the starter directory (it should be your current directory if you follow the above step), run `npm install`.
+From the starter directory (it should be your current directory), run `npm install`.
 You will see a lot of activity and at the end, the output will show a successful install.

 ## Run the starter app